Delineo-Disease-Modeling/PandemicModel/README.md

 ## 'Tips'
 If you're coding in VSC, ensure that this setting is checked:

-In your VSCode for Windows

-File --> Preferences --> Settings --> (User)Extensions --> Python -->

-Terminal: Execute In File Dir --> Check It

-or

 File --> Preferences --> Settings --> Search Settings --> python.terminal.executeInFileDir